silvinor/www/_posts/2026-08-20-take-me-as-i-am.md

 And then there is the loudest confusion of all, the one that does the most damage: the assumption that autism means an intellectual disability.

 It does not.
 Nothing in the diagnostic criteria for autism uses intelligence as a marker.
-Intellectual disability is recorded *alongside* autism rather than as part of it - as a specifier in the DSM, [^8] and as a subdivision in the ICD [^9] - and the only reason either manual needs that machinery is that the two vary independently.
+Intellectual disability is recorded *alongside* autism rather than as part of it - as a specifier in the DSM, [^8] and as a subdivision in the ICD [^9] - and the only reason either manual has to say so separately is that the two vary independently.
 The numbers make this concrete.
 In the most recent large surveillance data, among eight-year-olds identified as autistic who had cognitive testing, 37.9% had an intellectual disability, 23.5% were in the borderline range, and 38.6% tested in the average range or above. [^10]

 So when someone tells you about "severe autism" and describes a person who cannot speak, cannot live alone, and cannot understand their own care - they may well be describing a real person with real and profound needs.
 What they are not doing is describing autism.
-They are describing autism *and* something else, welded together, and then handing you the composite as though it were the definition.
+They are describing autism *and* something else, run together, and then handing you the pair as though it were the definition.
 The Lancet Commission that proposed "profound autism" as an administrative category was explicit that it was doing so to direct services toward people whose needs are being missed - not to redefine what autism is. [^11] The term escaped that intention within a year.

 I need you to hold both halves of this.
 Conflating autism with intellectual disability erases me.
 It also insults every autistic person who does have one, by treating their support needs as a synonym for their neurology rather than as needs in their own right, deserving their own answer.